 How Many Cat Breeds Are There Worldwide?

 Before we answer this question there are three things that we need to explain.
-The first is that in answering this question, we are only talking about domesticated cats; that means cats that are typically kept as pets.
+The first is that in answering this question, we are only talking about domesticated cats; which means cats that are typically kept as pets.

 The second thing that we need to explain is that when we talk about recognized cat breeds, most of them are going to be considered pedigreed cats.
 What’s the difference between a pedigreed and a non-pedigreed cat?